Bestiary-Builder/Bestiary-Builder/frontend/src/assets/privacy-policy.md

 version of an article and see what was there.
 Even if an article is "deleted", a user entrusted with higher level of access may still see what was removed from public view.
-Information can be permanently deleted by individuals with access to The Cycle: Frontier Wiki servers, but aside from the rare circumstance when The Cycle: Frontier Wiki is required to delete editing-history material in response to a court order or equivalent legal process, there is no guarantee any permanent deletion will happen.
+Information can be permanently deleted by individuals with access to Bestiary Builder servers, but aside from the rare circumstance when Bestiary Builder is required to delete editing-history material in response to a court order or equivalent legal process, there is no guarantee any permanent deletion will happen.